 - Te Māhia.

-Visit the websites of the four charitable trusts also working closely with Manatū Taonga on Tuia 250, established in the regions of Aotearoa New Zealand where Māori and Pākehā met during the Endeavour’s 1769-70 voyage:
+Visit the websites of the four charitable trusts that worked closely with Manatū Taonga on Tuia 250, established in the regions of Aotearoa New Zealand where Māori and Pākehā met during the Endeavour’s 1769-70 voyage:

 - Pēwhairangi / Bay of Islands: Te Au Mārie 1769 Sestercentennial Charitable Trust